The

 cover 300.
 I'll change the pictures on a major update.

-resistance.
-That would make the standard poor crystal radio
+having some leakage resistance.
+That would make the standard

-circuit without a bleed resistor across the earpiece or a
+poor crystal radio circuit without a bleed resistor across the

-transformer work OK.
-But at some stage, one of them finally
+earpiece or a transformer work OK.
+But at some stage, one of

-broke and I thought that I would take it apart to see how it
+them finally broke and I thought that I would take it apart to

 The two wires under the screw-down cover go to terminals